Psalm 89: Judaism

+Eastern Orthodox Church

+In the Eastern Orthodox Church, Psalm 88 (Psalm 89 in the Masoretic Text) is part of the twelfth Kathisma division of the Psalter, read at Vespers on Wednesday evenings, as well as on Tuesdays and Thursdays during Lent, at Matins and the Ninth Hour, respectively.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read in the evening of the 17th day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read in the evening of the 17th day of the month, as well as at Evensong on Christmas Day.